 Finally, providing data points and analysis involves choosing and prioritizing a main metric.
 As with all prior factors, this step must be tied back to the hypothesis and the main goal of the problem.
 From there, it’s important to trace through and analyze different examples– from the main metric–in order to validate the hypothesis.

 The last topic to touch upon would be the general format of these case studies.
-Unfortunately, this is company-specific: some prefer live settings, where candidates actively work through a prompt after receiving it, while others offer some period of time (say, a week) before settling in for a presentation of the findings.
+Unfortunately, this is company-specific: Some prefer live settings, where candidates actively work through a prompt after receiving it, while others offer some period of time (say, a week) before settling in for a presentation of the findings.

-Note: in some special cases, solutions will also be assessed on the ability to convey information in layman's terms.
+Note: In some special cases, solutions will also be assessed on the ability to convey information in layman's terms.
 Regardless of the structure, applicants should always be prepared to solve through the framework outlined above in order to answer the prompt.

-There have been multiple articles and discussions conducted by interviewers behind the Data Science Case Study portion, and they all boil down success in this stage to one main factor– effective communication.
+There have been multiple articles and discussions conducted by interviewers behind the Data Science Case Study portion, and they all boil down success in this stage to one main factor: effective communication.

 All the analysis in the world isn’t going to help if interviewees cannot verbally work through and highlight their thought process within the case study.
 Again, the main highlight in this section of the hiring process are well-developed “soft-skills” and problem-solving capabilities.
 Demonstrating those traits is key to succeeding in this round.

-To this end, the best advice possible would be to practice actively going through example case studies, such as those available in the Interview Query question bank.
+To this end, the best advice possible would be to practice actively going through example case studies, such as those available in the Interview Query questions bank.
 Exploring different topics with a friend in an interview-like setting with cold recall (no Googling in between!) will be uncomfortable and awkward, but it’ll also help reveal weaknesses in fleshing out the investigation.

 Don’t worry if the first few times are terrible!
 Developing a rhythm will help with gaining confidence in assessing and learning through these sessions.